-- 1. Press and hold the CD eject button (▲) for about 2 seconds until a beep sound is heard. - The "DISC OUT" display flashes. - 2.
-Press the channel preset button for the desired CD number for less than 5 seconds after the beep sound is heard. - 3.
-Pull out the CD.
+- 1. Press and hold the CD eject button (▲)

-Multiple ejection
+- Press the selection button for the desired tray number while "Disc Ejecting" is displayed.

-- Press and hold the CD eject button (▲)
+- 3. Remove the CD.

-for about 2 seconds until a beep sound
+Multiple CD ejection

-is heard.
+- Press and hold the CD eject button

-- The "DISC OUT" display flashes.
+(▲).

-- Press the CD eject button (▲) again for less than 5 seconds after the beep sound is heard.
+- 2. Press the CD eject button (♠) again.

-If the button is not pressed and about 5 seconds have elapsed while "DISC OUT" is flashing, CDs are automatically ejected.
+If the button is not pressed and about five seconds have elapsed while "Disc Ejecting" is displaying, CDs are automatically ejected.

-3. Pull out the CD, then the next CD will be ejected.
+3. Remove the CD, then the next CD will be ejected.

-- CDs will be ejected starting with the one with the lowest number. - All CDs in the tray will be ejected continuously. - CDs can be ejected when the ignition switch is off.
-Press and hold the CD eject button (♠) for about 2 seconds and all CDs will eject.
+- CDs will be ejected starting from the one in the tray with the lowest number. - All CDs in the trays will be ejected continuously. - CDs can be ejected when the ignition is switched off.
+Press and hold the CD eject button (♠) to eject all CDs.